vabfarias/vabfarias/README.md

 ###

-<p align="left">Hello, my name is Victor Ataide, I am currently studying Computer Science at the Catholic University in Brasilia, I intend to be a Software  Engineer or Data Engineer.</p>
+<p align="left">Hello, my name is Victor Ataide, I am currently studying Computer Science at the Catholic University in Brasilia, I intend to be a Software  Engineer or Data Engineer and analystic Cybersecurity.</p>

 ###